-This diesel locomotive contains a smoke unit that outputs smoke through the exhaust stack(s) of the engine.
+This steam locomotive contains a smoke unit that outputs smoke through the smokestack on the boiler of the engine.
 The smoke unit is essentially a small heating element and wick that soaks up and then heats a mineral oil-based fluid that emits a harmless smoke.
 The smoke is then forced out of the stack by a small electric fan.

 With a few easy maintenance steps, you should enjoy trouble-free smoke unit operation for years.